OluwadareLab/DeepSplicer/README.md

 **2. Hi-C Data used in this study:**
 -----------------------------------------------------------
-In our study, we constructed genomic dataset from  [Adhikari, et al](https://pubmed.ncbi.nlm.nih.gov/32550561/).
-To demonstrate our model’s generality, we utilized five carefully selected datasets from organisms, namely: Homo sapiens, Oryza sativa japonica, Arabidopsis thaliana, Drosophila melanogaster, and Caenorhabditis elegans.
+In our research, we utilized five carefully selected datasets from organisms, namely: Homo sapiens, Oryza sativa japonica, Arabidopsis thaliana, Drosophila melanogaster, and Caenorhabditis elegans.
 We downloaded these reference genomic sequence datasets (FASTA file format) from [Albaradei, S. et al](https://pubmed.ncbi.nlm.nih.gov/32550561/) and its corresponding annotation sequence (GTF file format) from [Ensembl](https://uswest.ensembl.org/index.html).
 Our data for constructed to permit a
 **Sequence Length of 400**